BuildWithHussain/vtf-training/practice/day-4.md

 The resource object exposes a promise that we can await to **wait for fetching of the data**.
 Don't worry, after the first load, it will be cached (notice the cache key in `userResource`).

 Cool!
-Now we can go to our `Header` component, inject the `userResource` and render the avatar:
+Now we can go to our `Header` component, inject the `userResource` and update the avatar image:

 ```vue
 <template>